jmnarloch/feign-vnderror-spring-cloud-starter/README.md

 ```

 The `VndErrorException` makes very convenient to passthrough exceptions, if you call remote service from a web
-application you can register `@ExceptionHandler` and return the ordinal vnd.error retrieved from the exception instance.
+application you can register `@ExceptionHandler` and return the original vnd.error retrieved from the `VndErrorException`.

 ## License